Frequently Asked Questions

 The maximum group size is 11, plus me.
 This is a comfortable size group to ensure that I can give everyone individual attention during our art days.
 It will also allow us to fit in 2 vans when travelling to our various destinations.
 The minimum size is five.

-Please inquire if you are interested in a larger group tour.
+Please inquire if you are interested in a private larger group tour.